 With a name like Pure Drive, you can simply guess what this racquet is well known for: it’s power.
 From the baseline, the Babolat Pure Drive gives pop and additional power to any tennis ball you plan to hit.
 Though the Pure Drive is not typically known for its spin (as Pure Aero is best known for that), Babolat has put an attempt to work on that in its more recent versions.

 In the latest version of the Babolat Pure Drive, players can easily use both power and spin to devastating effect.
-One aspect where the Pure Drive falls a little short is in terms of handling of the ball.
+One aspect where the Pure Drive falls a little short is in terms of handling the ball.
 Compared to the other racquets mentioned on this list such as the Pure Strike or Yonex Ezone DR 100, the Pure Drive provides a muted feel to players.

 So, if you’re more interested in hitting the ball fast and hard, the Babolat Pure Drive is the best tennis racquets for you.